JakeSteam/blog-personal/_drafts/2022-04-24-lego-mario-and-luigi-lenticular-mosaic.md

     - Photoshop
 ---

 Waaaay back in 2017, I designed and created a lenticular LEGO mosaic (2 images in 1) of Mario & Luigi, and it's the only original build I've kept!
-Luckily I still have my original instructions, so writing them up in case anyone else wants to make something similar.
+Luckily I still have my notes from the time, so I'm writing them up in case anyone else wants to make something similar.

 As a warning, these can be surprisingly expensive (it is LEGO after all).
 Mine cost around £30, plus £10 shipping, and £5 for the baseplate.
 There's more pixels than you think!